Amirabs7/Democracy-Transitions-Analysis/README.md

 The analysis highlights that **strong political parties** are the most significant positive driver of polyarchy.
 Weak or fragmented parties, which characterized Tunisia's system, failed to consolidate democracy.
 Direct elections do not guarantee stable democracy and may even correlate negatively in transitional contexts.
 Executive constraints help but are fragile.
 Tunisia’s institutions—especially parties and executive constraints—were too weak to consolidate the democratic gains of 2011.
-The 2021 coup was primarily an **institutional and political event**, not a reaction to mass demonstrations or violent unrest.
-The model's key predictors were a **declining polyarchy score** and **low popular demonstrations**.
-Political violence was not a significant predictor.